310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 This date is why I cancelled all my other plans!
 I even woke up early today!

-Woah--… Don’t pat my head to calm me down, Anzu-chan.
+Woah—… Don’t pat my head to calm me down, Anzu-chan.
 You treat me like a kid sometimes~ *I’m* the senior here, you know?

 It’s fine, though.
 Today’s a holiday, so the aquarium’s probably really crowded…